-2 In relation to the Business Board you should also notify the Business Board Chief Executive and Accountable Body's S73 Officer
+2 In relation to the Business Board you should also notify the Business Board Chief Executive and Accountable Body's S73 Officer your duty to act in conformity with the Seven Principles of Public Life.
+These nonpecuniary interests will necessarily include your membership of any Trade Union.

-3 For the purposes of this guidance, we are using the definition of a pecuniary interest as set out in the Localism Act 2011 and The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012.

-4 As for footnote 1 above
+^{For the purposes of this guidance, we are using the definition of a pecuniary interest as set out in the Localism Act 2011 and} The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012.
+As for footnote 1 above

-A Non-Pecuniary interest is any interest which is not listed in the Schedule to The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 (No.1464).
+As for footnote 1 above A Non-Pecuniary interest is any interest which is not listed in the Schedule to The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012 (No.1464).